ucsd-ets/datahub-docker-stack/Documentation/dev_guide.md

 - **Docker**: Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 In short, it's a platform that provide you with containerized/isolated software/system.
 - **Docker Image**: Image is a static, immutable template that defines the behavior of your software/system.
 Most of the time, we 'build' an image.
 - **Docker Container**: Container is a runtime instance.
 Most of the time, we 'run' or 'start' a container.
-- **Dockerhub**: Dockerhub is a place to store your Docker images just like Github stores your code.
+- **Dockerhub/GHCR**: Dockerhub/GitHub Container repository is a place to store your Docker images just like Github stores your code.

 ## Docker Commands